Skip to content

 - wavelengths (list): List of wavelengths in nanometers

-- S_i_hat (list): Incoming normalized Stokes vector [S1_hat, S2_hat, S3_hat]
+- S_i_hat (list): Incoming normalised Stokes vector [S1_hat, S2_hat, S3_hat]

 output_filename (str, optional): Path to save the output stress map image.